X3r0byte/SendIt/README.md

 # SendIt

 A lightweight chat webapp written in php and jquery!
-This app is designed to drop right into the root folder of a web server and 'just work', assuming the server is set up with PHP (what server isn't?)
+This app is designed to drop into your code anywhere you have javascript/php.

 ## Getting Started

-Clone the repo into the root of your website.
-It really is that simple.
+Clone or copy/paste the project into your web app!

 ### Prerequisites